 I am supposed to be a man of faith and yet because of this nature, prayer has been difficult for me at times because I feel it is getting in the way of me accomplishing something for the day.
 One time, I was invited to take a walk up the San Gabriel mountain trails and I felt like I was going to waste three hours of precious time.
 Hmmm… Three hours!
 That’s a lot of time wasted!
 List of things to do march one by one in my mind.
 I could do gardening.
 I could vacuum the floor.
 I can paint a bedroom.
 I can start learning Spanish.
 I can study how to edit video movies.

 Now that I am older, I started seeing how wrong I am when I have this attitude!
 Praying and meditating during my hiking are not wasted hours but invested hours.
 How many times in my life when it was through prayer that I found strength.
 Taking the time to walk to appreciate God’s beautiful creation is not a waste.
 So many occasions in my life, I found wisdom and peace through solitude and meditation.
 Taking time to press the “pause” button in life is important.

 Out of the silence in my life I hear the whispers of my GOD.
 Out of quiet comes the understanding that I have people who love me and that I have a wife and a family who care a lot.
-And best of all, I realize that I care for them too… and that what really matters is not how we perform or what we have accomplished.
+And best of all, I realize that I care for them too… and what really matters is not how I perform or what I have accomplished.
 More important than performance is the relationship I have with my friends, my family and my God.